Equivariant K-theory and refined Vafa-Witten invariants: -theoretic virtual cycles

 Such a result is proved in \cite[Theorem 5.3.1]{CFK} for $(M,E\udot)$ which can be enhanced to a $[0,1]$-dg-manifold structure.
 More recently Qu has proved \eqref{Kvirloc} for \emph{any} $T$-equivariant $(M,E\udot)$ \cite{Qu}.

 For the first version of this paper I was unaware of Qu's work, and did not want to have to prove that Vafa-Witten moduli spaces $M$ admit a $T$-equivariant $[0,1]$-dg-manifold structure (though they certainly do).
-So I proved the weaker statement \eqref{locchi}, which is sufficient for our purposes.
+So I proved a weaker statement --- a $T$-equivariant version of \eqref{locchi}, which is sufficient for our purposes.
 I have kept that proof --- which is Proposition \ref{abc} below --- since it demonstrates the compatiblity of $K$-theoretic and cohomological localisation under virtual Riemann-Roch.
 So we turn to this now.